< back

 Rather than diving right into implementation, let's take a step back and zoom out

-As the new features workstream was set up, PO briefed us about the 3 new inflight quick-win features in the product backlog, with a plan to directly start the UX/UI design and development of the first feature.
+As we kicked off, PO briefed us about the 3 new inflight quick-win features in the product backlog, with a plan to directly start the UX/UI design and development of the first feature.

-As I noticed the potential overlapping entry points and journey moments between the 2 workstreams, rather than directly jumping into the business ask to start designing the standalone feature, I saw the need to take the app re-design into consideration and put together the bigger picture of how the 3 new features fit in the to-be mobile experience.
+As I noticed the potential CX risks, rather than directly jumping into the business ask to start designing the standalone feature, I saw the need to re-visit the core problems we were trying to solve and look at the bigger picture of the holistic experience.

-Therefore, I surfaced the potential CX risk to PO and counter-proposed to insert a discovery sprint before any implementation that could better set the team up for success, then I took some time to get a deeper understanding of the as-is mobile app problems and connected with the app re-design workstream to understand their direction and approach.
+Therefore, I surfaced the potential CX risk to PO and proposed to insert a design sprint before any implementation that could better set the team up for success.

-Framing the problem and crafting a holistic UX concept to envision a seamless flight experience
+Reframing the problem and crafting a holistic UX concept to envision a seamless always connected flight experience

-After ideating around the leveraging a dynamic homescreen to enable a seamless experience, I started mapping the flight journey from pre-flight, inflight to post-flight incorporating the high-level idea of the inflight features to visualise the UX concept.
-I took it to get buy-in and align with cross-workstream POs and designers, and iterated it along the way with feedback.
+Then, we ideated around leveraging a dynamic homescreen as the anchor to bridge the disconnected experience gap and enable a seamless journey.
+I then mapped out the flight journey from pre-flight, inflight to post-flight incorporating the high-level idea of the inflight features to visualise the UX concept.

 UX concept of how a dynamic homescreen would enable a seamless customer experience of the flight journey from pre-flight, inflight to post-flight incorporating the high-level idea of the inflight features